GoCarrot/base_image_factory/README.md

 Be sure to wipe `/var/lib/cloud` after provisioning so that this user-data does not persist to live servers.

 It is recommended that FluentBit remain enabled so that the server logs from the build process running be logged to CloudWatch.

+### Configurator

+The Base Image provides the [configurator](https://github.com/GoCarrot/configurator) as teak-configurator.

+teak-configurator is enabled by default in this image.

+As the Base Image provides no "metaconfiguration" for the configurator it will not actually do anything.

+### newrelic-infra

+The Base Image provides [NewRelic Infrastructure Monitoring](https://docs.newrelic.com/docs/infrastructure/install-infrastructure-agent/).

+newrelic-infra is disabled by default.

+To enable newrelic-infra, add a newrelic-infra.yml configuration file in /etc/newrelic-infra/newrelic-infra.yml with your NewRelic license key.